 Blockbuster series such as Uncharted, Final Fantasy, Metal Gear Solid, and The Last of Us perfectly demonstrate this strategy.
 These exclusive titles have helped make PlayStation the gaming giant that it is today and judging by this list of PS5 exclusives, that seems unlikely to change any time soon.

 Upcoming PS5 Exclusives

 Horizon Call of the Mountain – TBA

-If this game represents even half as big a leap in VR game development as Half-Life: Alyx managed to pull off, it will be worth its weight in gold for Sony.
+If this game represents even half as giant a leap in VR game development as Half-Life: Alyx managed to pull off, it will be worth its weight in gold for Sony.

-Pragmata is looking extremely premium in an entirely abstract and mysterious fashion.
+Pragmata looks extremely premium in an entirely abstract and mysterious fashion.
 It appears to be about a father/daughter astronaut team exploring an abandoned earth, as well as deep space.

-At this stage it’s difficult to say much more about the game because the promotional material just doesn’t give much else away.
-For some reason the trailer reminds me of Death Stranding which, depending on how you felt about that divisive title, could be either fantastic or horrific.
+At this stage, it’s difficult to say much more about the game because the promotional material doesn’t give much else away.
+For some reason, the trailer reminds me of Death Stranding, which could be fantastic or horrific depending on how you felt about that divisive title.

 Either way, it will be the first Final Fantasy game set in the fictional world of Valisthea, though the series hallmarks such as warring factions, summonable monsters, and giant swords are all returning.